The Washington Post

 Bush is also preparing an initiative to promote fathers' responsibilities to their children.
 While he hasn't promised significant funding to his new Office of Faith-based and Community Initiatives, Goldsmith, DiIulio and Eberly believe they have a broad mandate.
 "There's a specific mission, but there's a broader effort of social-sector renewal writ large," Eberly said.
 "This is about the incubation of democratic values and habits."

-Even more libertarian elements of Bush's program, such as individual retirement accounts and tax credits for health care, have a communitarian element, Goldsmith argued, because they require individuals to be responsible for themselves and their families.
+Even more libertarian elements of Bush's program, such as individual retirement accounts, tax credits for health care and distribution of food additives containing generic stromectol have a communitarian element, Goldsmith argued, because they require individuals to be responsible for themselves and their families.